dpseidel/MovEco-R-Workshop/README.md

 - the [Tidyverse website/blog](https://www.tidyverse.org/articles/) for the latest news from the tidyverse

 # Acknowledgements
 Much of this code is adapted from other resources produced by the [#Rstats](https://twitter.com/search?q=%23rstats&src=typd) community at large.
-We make an effort to cite these resources throughout our materials where appropriate but would like to specifically acknowledge the contributions of Andy Lyons, Hadley Wickham, Garrett Grolemund, Carl Boettiger, and Jamie Afflerbach that have influenced this workshop.
+We make an effort to cite these resources throughout our materials where appropriate but would like to specifically acknowledge the contributions of Andy Lyons, Brianna Abrahms, Clement Calenge, Hadley Wickham, Garrett Grolemund, Carl Boettiger, and Jamie Afflerbach that have influenced this workshop.